Advertisement

 People usually need a referral from a support service or professional, such as Citizens Advice, your children’s school or a charity.
 If you’re not sure where to get a referral, your local council should be able to advise you and help you find a food bank.

 Before being referred people will be asked about their needs, their income and how many people they are supporting – so advisers know if they should be referred for enough food to feed a family.
-They then receive a voucher they can exchange for three days’ worth of emergency food at a local food bank.
+They then usually receive a voucher they can exchange for three days’ worth of emergency food at a local food bank.

 Do food banks charge for food?